The-w0rst/grimmbot/README.md

 Grimm, Bloom and Curse.
 Each bot lives in its own Python file and has a slightly different personality.
 The project is intentionally lightweight so you can run one bot or all three depending on your needs.
-A new optional script `goon_bot.py` allows loading every personality as modular cogs, inspired by the Red Discord Bot style of customization.
+A new optional script `goon_bot.py` automatically loads every personality from the `cogs/` folder and includes an Admin cog for dynamically loading/unloading modules at runtime.
+This mirrors the modular approach used by Red Discord Bot.

 ## Repository layout